Early years funding updates

 -

-Autumn Headcount Task Guidance
+Spring Headcount Task Guidance

-Please note that you must submit all of your headcount tasks, even if you do not have any funded children in a particular age group.
+Please note that you must submit all your headcount tasks, even if you do not have any funded children in a particular age group.
 This is a condition of funding as per our provider agreement.

-Please follow the guidance below on how to complete your tasks.
+We have provided guidance below on how to complete your tasks.

 Completing the headcount task/s

-For under 2s, and 2-year-old funded children that are entitled to the working entitlement funding you will need to enter your weekly hours/hours claimed for the funding period in the ‘working entitlement’ columns.
+- For under 2s, and 2-year-old funded children that are entitled to the working entitlement funding you will need to enter your weekly hours/hours claimed for the funding period in the ‘working entitlement’ columns.

-- you will need to enter your weekly hours/hours claimed for the funding period in the ‘targeted/universal’ columns.
+- For 2-year-olds that are entitled to the ‘targeted/families receiving additional support (FRAS)’ funding, you will need to enter your hours claimed for the funding period in the ‘targeted/universal’ columns.

-- Please maximise the funding in the ‘targeted/universal’ columns first and add any balance of hours (if applicable) to the ‘working entitlement’ columns.
+- For 2-year-olds that are entitled to both the ‘targeted/families receiving additional support (FRAS)’ and ‘working entitlement’ funding hours should be recorded in all four columns.
+Please maximise the funding in the ‘targeted/universal’ columns first and add any balance of hours (if applicable) to the ‘working entitlement’ columns.

-For 3- & 4-year-olds that are eligible for the ‘universal funding’ only, not the working entitlement (extended hours), please record the hours in the universal columns.
+- For 3- & 4-year-olds that are eligible for the ‘universal funding’ only, not the working entitlement (extended hours), please record the hours in the universal columns.

-- Weekly and termly hours should be split 50/50 and half recorded in the ‘universal’ column and the other half in the ‘working entitlement’ column.
+Weekly and termly hours should be split 50/50 and half recorded in the ‘universal’ column and the other half in the ‘working entitlement’ column.

-- For example, a child claiming 30 hours per week & 400 hours for the funding period, would be recorded as 15 hours in both weekly ‘universal’ and ‘working entitlement’ columns and 200 hours in both ‘universal’ and ‘working entitlement’ hours for the funding period columns.
+For example, a child claiming 30 hours per week & 400 hours for the funding period, would be recorded as 15 hours in both weekly ‘universal’ and ‘working entitlement’ columns and 200 hours in both ‘universal’ and ‘working entitlement’ hours for the funding period columns.

-- Weekly hours can be claimed in multiples of 0.25 but this cannot be split across the weekly columns, for example, a child claiming 14.25 hours per week would be recorded as 7.25 hours in ‘universal’ and 7 hours in ‘working entitlement’.
+Weekly hours can be claimed in multiples of 0.25 but this cannot be split across the weekly columns, for example, a child claiming 14.25 hours per week would be recorded as 7.25 hours in ‘universal’ and 7 hours in ‘working entitlement’.

 Please remember